 Ametop (4% w/w Tetracaine) and EMLA 5% (lidocaine/prilocaine) are anaesthetic creams that can be applied to intact skin, usually pre-cannulation.
 They numb the skin and make the procedure less painful.
 They are ideal in situations where a slight delay to cannulation is safe, as they need to be in situ for a while to work (Ametop 30 mins, EMLA for an hour).

-LAT gel – Lignocaine 4% / Tetracaine 0.5% / Adrenaline 0.1% is an anaesthetic gel.
-It comes in a single-use bottle.
-It is designed for use on broken skin, and so it should be ideally applied to wounds/lacerations in triage and left in situ for 30.
-It numbs the area and allows for thorough cleaning, proper assessment, and closure of wounds while reducing the need for injectable local anaesthetic in a lot of cases.
+LAT gel—Lignocaine 4% / Tetracaine 0.5% / Adrenaline 0.1% is an anaesthetic gel in a single-use bottle.
+It is designed for use on broken skin, so it should be ideally applied to wounds/lacerations in triage and left in situ for 30 minutes.
+It numbs the area and allows for thorough cleaning, proper assessment, and closure of wounds while reducing the need for injectable local anaesthetic in many cases.

 Contraindications

-• Wounds to the ear, nose, genitalia or digits should be discussed with a registrar before using LAT gel.
-This is due to concerns about perfusion and also due to evidence showing less effect on extremity wounds.
+- Wounds to the ear, nose, genitalia, or digits should be discussed with a registrar before using LAT gel.
+This is due to concerns about perfusion and also because evidence shows less effect on extremity wounds.

 Paracetamol